 “I want my teacher to know that I do not want to sit next to ‘Billy’ anymore.”

 “I want my teacher to know that music class stresses me out!”

 Try this out anytime of the year: to begin the school year or after getting back from a break.
-It’s great to do when you are just getting to know your students or after you’ve had them for a while.
+It’s great to do either when you are just getting to know your students or after you’ve had them for a while.
 Oftentimes it takes more than one time to get students to truly express their ideas, comments and needs, so make sure you do this more than just once.

 Being a SEAL teacher is what your students needs.
 You know that!
 I hope you are able to use this simple tool to keep reaching out to your students.

 Want this great SEAL tool?
 Grab it now!